vineethkumarv/sv-wiki/Control-Flow.md

                         Fig -14: Output: case statement in which one condition is true

 In the above output, the case statement will execute for all conditions and be true for one of the conditions.
-This will print the Value of x = 1 in the output
+This will print the Value of x = 1 in the output.

 **lab link** https://github.com/piyushagrawal4578/control-flow/blob/main/case/case.sv

 **lab output link** https://github.com/piyushagrawal4578/control-flow/blob/main/case/case_op.log

-### Using of Case statement without default:
+### Using of Case statement without a default:
 In case statement, the default statement is used.
 The default statement is optional, and there can be only one default statement in a case statement.
 If none of the given case conditions is true, the statement within the default statement is executed.
 Execution will exit the case block without doing anything if none of the items matches the condition and a default statement is not given.